-1. copy of The Intern, or another appropriate movie on personal gifts
+- 1. copy of We Bought a Zoo, or another appropriate movie on personal gifts

-- 2. projector/television and speaker - 3. meal ingredients
+- 2. projector/television and speaker

+- 3. meal ingredients

 "Let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge His name."
-And help us to "not neglect to do good and to share what we have, for such sacrifices are pleasing to God."
-Amen.
+And help us to, "not neglect to do good and to share what we have, for such sacrifices are pleasing to God."